Friendlyjordies: Political views

-Shanks has often been described as Labor aligned.
-He has interviewed a number of prominent Labor politicians including Kevin Rudd, Jodi McKay, Kristina Keneally, Tanya Plibersek, Kate Washington, and Bill Shorten.
+Shanks has often been described as Labor-aligned.
+He has interviewed a number of prominent Labor politicians, including Kevin Rudd, Jodi McKay, Kristina Keneally, Tanya Plibersek, Kate Washington, and Bill Shorten.
 During the 2022 Australian federal election, he stated that "the best outcome for Australia in this election is going to be a Labor victory".
-Shanks has been described as having "positions on many environmental issues [which] accord with core Labor principles" and been praised for covering environmental issues which have been overlooked by the traditional press media.
-He has stated that he does not receive funding from or have any formal links with any branch of the Labor Party.
+Shanks has stated: "Liberals will always vote in the interests of corporations – that's all you need to know.
+Labor will compromise with corporations to get a better deal for workers and the average Australian, and the Greens will take the moral high ground".
+He has been described as having a "prominent streak of pragmatism".